+Each year around time the clergy of our diocese spend week in conference and in retreat with one another.
 Each church in our diocese works within its own tradition, culture and environment, just as Anglican diocese work autonomously all over Australia and indeed throughout the world.
 This makes Anglican churches come in many shapes and sizes and in some places would be unrecognisable to us.
 However, they are all Anglican, the basic tenets of faith, baptism, church order and relationship with God are the same, and we are all working towards bringing about the kingdom of God through our mission and ministry.
 We are all equally important yet not identical or uniform.

-Even closer to home I'm sure we can think of examples of the differences that exist among the people of our own parish yet somehow these differences can be harnessed and used to achieve great things.
+Even closer to home we can think of examples of the differences that exist among the people of our own parish yet somehow these differences can be harnessed and used to achieve great things.
 If we all enjoyed the same activities and wanted to do everything in the same way our church community would become very inward looking.
-It is because we are different and have different ideas, likes, dislikes and experiences that we have such a diverse community in our parish and so much is achieved in Christ's name
+It is because we are different and have different ideas, likes and dislikes and experiences that we have such a diverse community in this parish.
+The hands on types will get involved with the running of parish affairs, those who are talented and enthusiastic florists will arrange flowers to decorate the church, a mixture of the studious and those who wish to learn will attend Bible Study, some will become members of the Mother's Union, others will join the choir, those with experience of buildings will advise parish council, those with an interest in building up community via social events will organise and support social events.

-But, despite the diversity there is one thing that holds all the activities and people together, the Church.
+But, despite the diversity there is one thing that holds all of these activities and people together, the Church.
 They are linked to the church and take place as part of the ministry and mission of this parish.
 We are following Paul's pattern by being equally important without being identical.
 The danger arises when we forget that each element - not just the bits I do or you do - are vital to the church community.
 Having been given different gifts we have been called also to use them in God's service and preventing others from using their gifts is not really embracing the spirit of a diverse Church.

-It happens that church communities have difficulty with this issue all the time.
-People falling out with one another over all sorts of issues in and sadly sometimes this can lead to people leaving the church all together.
-When this happens we have missed the point of Christ drawing people together to work in this way.
-It is not only a practical solution to running a big organisation, being church is first and foremost an expression of our love for God and the playing out of Christian community relationships is an exercise in maturity of faith.
-Paul touched on it when he said we should not be like infants rather we should be fully mature adults.
+In the midst of committee meetings and disputes we can wonder what Jesus makes of it all but the image of the 11 diverse disciples left behind at the ascension reminds us that church as a group affair was how he always intended it to be.
 Furthermore, reading so often in Paul's letters his advice for smooth running churches reminds us that from the very outset Christians disagreed about so many things.
 What has kept the church working for the last 2000 years or so is what we have in common - love of God and faith in Jesus Christ, and an acknowledgement that we cannot do it alone.

 We not only need the guidance of the Holy Spirit, we also need one another, our fellow Christians, to work with us like the first disciples did.
 Like them after the ascension we do not have Jesus in bodily form sitting among us telling us what to do, we have to rely on the promptings of the spirit and the prayers, advice and support of each other as equally important Christians in the sight of God with different but complementary talents and experiences to share.
-Let the words of Jesus ring true today as we pray that we may all be one, in Christ.